scottgallant/coding-class-part-2/README.md

 Next class:
+* Make sure we link to javascript on all pages (and remove SVGs from javascript.html since it's messing up the code highlighting)
 * Go over functions.
 What are they "a chunk of code to do a task".
 What is the syntax.
 * Click button => alert "warning"
 * Explain variables.
 A var is a box.
 It just contains things.
 It can hold a number.
 Some text.
 And other things.